What does my baby look like in week 15?

 This week your baby might start to get hiccups every now and again.
 Later in your pregnancy, you’ll probably be able to feel little rhythmic flutters when your baby gets them.

 Any morning sickness and tiredness may have lifted by now so this is a good time to become more active.
+Swimming, pregnancy yoga, walking or just staying on your feet as much as possible during your normal daily activities will all build your strength for the birth and afterwards.Find out more about exercise and activity in pregnancy.

 Is your skin feeling itchy on your growing bump?
 This is probably caused by your skin stretching.
 If so, it’s nothing to worry about.
 You could try massaging some unscented moisturiser into the skin.
+You might notice stretch marks, read all about what they are and what you can do about them here.

 You can be more prone to this fungal infection in pregnancy.
 If you notice any of the symptoms of thrush, have a chat with your midwife about treatment.